ordermentum/steveo/README.md

 Status: WIP

-Steveo is a "JOB" management library for Kafka
+Steveo is a task management library for Kafka

 On a highlevel, it works as below, Steveo will have 3 main factory components